US Lecce

-The club was formed in the 1908 and has spent a large part of their recent history bouncing between Italy's second division and Serie A, where the team debuted in the 1985–86 season.
+The club was formed in 1927 upon an idea of 1908 and has spent a large part of their recent history bouncing between Italy's second division and Serie A, where the team debuted in the 1985–86 season.
 Its best Serie A finish is the ninth place obtained in the 1988–89 season.
-The club is 27th in the Serie A all-time table and is the second club from Apulia as regards appearances in the first two tiers of Italian football, with 16 Serie A seasons and 29 Serie B seasons.
+The club is 25th in the Serie A all-time table and is the second club from Apulia with appearances in the first two tiers of Italian football, with 19 Serie A seasons and 29 Serie B seasons.

-Lecce won a Serie B title in 2022 and 2010, a Coppa Italia Serie C in 1975 and an Anglo-Italian Cup Semiprofessionals in 1976.
+Lecce won Serie B titles in 2022 and 2010, a Coppa Italia Serie C in 1975 and an Anglo-Italian Cup Semiprofessionals in 1976.

 Lecce players and fans are nicknamed salentini or simply giallorossi or lupi.

 History

 Lecce was founded as Sporting Club Lecce on 15 March 1908, initially including football, track-and-field and cycling sports.
 The first club president was Francesco Marangi.
 The first colours worn by Lecce during this time were black and white stripes, known in Italy as bianconeri.

 In its formative years, Lecce played in mostly regional leagues and competitions.
 During the 1923–24 season, the club dissolved before returning on 16 September 1927 as Unione Sportiva Lecce.
 The club was still wearing black and white stripes (similar to Juventus' kit) at this point, and the first president under the name Unione Sportiva Lecce was Luigi López y Rojo.